solo-io/gloo/docs/content/operations/production_deployment/_index.md

 ---
 title: Production Deployments
-description: This document shows some tips and tricks for deploying Gloo Edge into a production environment
+description: This document shows some tips and tricks for deploying Gloo Gateway into a production environment
 weight: 20
 ---

 This document shows some of the Production options that may be useful.
-We will continue to add to this document and welcome users of Gloo Edge to send PRs to this as well.
+We will continue to add to this document and welcome users of Gloo Gateway to send PRs to this as well.

 ## Safeguarding the control plane configuration